-As lockdown begins to lift, community-led Covid-19 response groups are beginning to adapt the support they offer one another.
+With lockdown restrictions lifted, community-led Covid-19 response groups are adapting the support they are providing.
 The aim that most share is simple: making sure the community ties strengthened during the pandemic, last well beyond it.

 We’ve seen these discussions develop first-hand, thanks to the money management support we’ve been providing some 100 groups during the crisis.
 Here, we outline three of the ways community-led groups are thinking ahead.